 Public works best for our communities

 In light of mounting evidence that privatization of public services is not in the public interest, new federal infrastructure funds – including for water and wastewater facilities, public transit and green infrastructure projects – should be allocated to support municipalities maintaining public ownership and control of facilities.
+However, the federal government is heading in the other direction with the recent announcement that it will only fund 40 per cent of municipal infrastructure projects in the future rather than the current 50 per cent, and with the establishment of the CIB to facilitate and encourage private investment.
+These developments will put even more pressure on municipal finances.

 Maintaining public ownership and control of municipal utilities, services and infrastructure is essential to ensure democratic, equitable and thriving communities.

-For more information, including copies of Back in House and Asking the right questions, visit cupe.ca/privatization
+For more information, including copies of Back in house and Asking the right questions, visit cupe.ca/privatization